anquanscan/sec-tools/README.md

 [Lost-NDS-TV](https://github.com/LostNintendoHistory/Lost-NDS-TV): The Lost Nintendo DS Television Output, brought back to life
 [shania](https://github.com/abdilahrf/shania): Scan secrets from Continuous Integration Build Logs
 [exploit-cve-2017-5715](https://github.com/opsxcq/exploit-cve-2017-5715): Spectre exploit
 [SocialRecon](https://github.com/Ramalingasamy012/SocialRecon): This is an Open source intelligence tool and used to gather information about social media and it is also used to find whether the user name found in any of the website.It is used to find GPS location of an image and it also checks whether the email is found or not.
+[hacking-resources](https://github.com/Lifka/hacking-resources): Hacking resources and cheat sheets.
+References, tools, scripts, tutorials, and other resources that help offensive and defensive security professionals.